 Features of a Router

 - A Router handles traffic between various networked devices.
 The router keeps track of its Media Access Control (MAC) addresses to ensure information is sent correctly.

 - A router ensures the ease and possibility for users to share resources over the network.
-These resources include but not limited to files, folders, drives.
-Also, printers, fax machines, scanners are included.
+These resources include but not limited to files, folders, and drives.
+Also, printers, fax machines, and scanners are included.

 - A router has security features that can protect you, the user from hackers, and any unauthorized source that wishes to gain access to your network (You can assign a password to secure your network).
 With these, you can enable your firewall, restrict access to only devices that have a specific MAC address, block websites, and more.

 Modem Vs. Router

 If all you need is to connect one computer to the internet, a modem is preferable.
 If you desire to connect multiple devices, you will need a router.
 If you want to have your devices connect to the internet wirelessly, you will also need a router.

 We should let you know that, lately, certain internet service providers give subscribers a router-modem combination.